heavenly-gumption/stinky-bot/README.md

 ## Bot Structure

 All functionality should be defined in a `src/modules/<module-name>.module.ts`.
 Each module should export one function of type `BotModule`.
 Classes are banned by the linter.

+## Credits

+Shoutout to Shawn Wu for mentioning the module pattern in his primitive bot framework https://github.com/chudooder/pocket-gopher